What Is Personal Injury?

 A: The statute of limitations in Pennsylvania and New Jersey is 2 years from the date the incident.
-In certain cases the statute of limitations can be extended to discovery, which is when you become aware of the harm or negligence caused.
+In certain cases, the statute of limitations can be extended to discovery, which is when you become aware of the harm or negligence caused.

 Q: Do most people who suffer a personal injury file a lawsuit?

 A: No, most cases will actually settle before a lawsuit is filed.
 However, even if you file a lawsuit there is still a good chance that you will settle before you go to trial.
-In many cases the suit is filed in order to take depositions properly to evaluate the case or for other strategic reasons.
+In many cases, the suit is filed in order to take depositions properly to evaluate the case or for other strategic reasons.

 Q: Can anyone make a claim for punitive damages?

 A: No, punitive damages are only available in instances of intentional misconduct or extreme recklessness.
-In other words you have to prove gross negligence.
+In other words, you have to prove gross negligence.

 Q: Are there alternatives to court?

 A: There are two alternatives to court both of which fall into a growing area of the law, ADR or alternate dispute resolution.
-The first is mediation, which is a settlement conference by a trained mediator.
+The first is meditation, which is a settlement conference by a trained mediator.
 The second is arbitration, which is when both parties agree on an arbitrator who will act as the judge and jury deciding fault and awarding damages.